cviebrock/sequel-pro-laravel-export/README.md

 ## Caveats

+The Sequel Ace bundle will only work with version 3.0.0 and later of Sequel Ace.

 Auto-generated migration files will likely need manual adjustments.
 Be sure to look at the code before running `artisan migrate`!